AlecM33/Werewolf/README.md

 Tests are written using <a href="https://jasmine.github.io/">Jasmine</a>.
 End-to-end tests are run using <a href='https://karma-runner.github.io/latest/index.html'>Karma</a>.

+Execute all tests by running `npm test`.
 Execute unit tests by running `npm run test:unit`.
 Execute end-to-end tests by running `npm run test:e2e`.

 Unit tests map 1:1 to the application directory structure - i.e. unit tests for `server/modules/GameManager` are found in `spec/unit/server/modules/GameManager_Spec.js`